kobolabs/metadata-moments/README.md

 is loaded.</br>
 _In ONIX 3.0 the Embargo Date should be used as the On Sale Date field is deprecated._

-**_Announcement date_**</br>

-• The date when a new product may be announced to the general public, typically triggering pre-order status.</br>
-• Kobo reads and stores this tag but the functionality is not yet supported.
-You can still send metadata as it will be stored until we support this date field.

-**_Dates in price composites (applies to ONIX metadata only)_**</br>

-• Price Effective Date composites allow you to schedule promotional prices with your ONIX feed. </br>

-• Some best practices include:</br>
-  * Your starting regular price must have an end date.
-Otherwise, our system won’t know to look for a new price.</br>
-  * The promo price must have both a start and end date.</br>
-  * Your regular price is reinstated by including a new start date.
-All dates are
-inclusive: they start at 0:00 EST and end at 23:59 EST of the specified date.

 **Tags:**</br>
 • **_Publication Date_** </br>